Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

-Rose burst into laughter, gripping his arm for support as they started off toward the encampment, and, as the Doctor grinned goofily whilst his companion giggled hysterically, he soaked in the feeling of pure happiness and wished it would last forever.
+Rose burst into laughter, gripping his arm for support as they started off toward the encampment.
+And, as his companion giggled hysterically, the Doctor soaked in the feeling of pure happiness and wished it would last forever.

 It was around an hour into the celebration that everything started to go wrong.

 Now, the Doctor was frowning at his sonic.
-The crystal, though being supercharged by all the endorphins flying around, still required a big kick-start of energy.
-Snorting to himself that this would be solved had they gone with Jack's orgy plan, the Doctor got up off his knees and turned to seek out Rose and tell her this.
+The crystal, though being supercharged by all the endorphins flying around, still required a bigger kick-start of energy.
+Snorting to himself that this would be solved already had they actually gone with Jack's orgy plan, the Doctor got up off his knees and turned to seek out Rose and tell her this.

 Instead he got a fantastic view of Alaric pushing Rose against the side of their hut, snogging the stuffing out of her.

-The incessant rage slammed on him like a boulder at once; the corners of his vision went blood red and he once again took off at top speed towards the TARDIS.
-A 'jock' and 'completely thick-headed', she says, but does that stop her from letting him stick his tongue down her throat?
+Rage slammed on him like a boulder; the corners of his vision went blood red and he once again took off at top speed towards the TARDIS.
+A 'thick-headed jock', she says, but does that stop her from letting him stick his tongue down her throat?

-"Keep your effing hands to yourself or I'm cuttin' 'em off and tossin' 'em in the fire, ya bloody wanker!" she snapped, her London slang bleeding into her words along with her anger and destroying any possibility of poeticism.
+"Keep your effin' hands to yourself or I'm cuttin' 'em off and tossin' 'em in the fire, ya bloody wanker!" she snapped, her London slang bleeding into her words with her anger and destroying any possibility of poeticism.

 "Doc, wait!"
 Jack shouted after the blurry black figure that had taken off down the beach with abnormal speed.

-Hearing the shout Rose elbowed Alaric, who looked dazed, off of her, and hurried to find the Doctor.
-Last she'd seen him, he'd been kneeling by the crystal sonicking it, but now among the still dancing natives, who hadn't noticed anything, the Doctor was nowhere to be found.
-She spotted Jack at the edge of the forest, shirtless, tousled and staring with horror somewhere down the beach.
+Hearing the shout Rose elbowed the dazed-looking Alaric off of her and hurried to find the Doctor.
+Last she'd seen him, he'd been kneeling by the crystal sonicking it— but now among the still dancing natives, who hadn't noticed anything, the Doctor was nowhere to be found.
+She spotted Jack at the edge of the forest, shirtless and staring with horror somewhere down the beach.
 Rose followed his point of view only to see a small black speck running down the shore.

 "Doctor?" she called, starting to run after him only to be restrained by Jack's sturdy arms.